hrldcpr/blog/_posts/2022-01-31-turing-machine-halting-in-lean.md

 ```
 <small>*(We have to specify the final `_ _ := none` because Λ.C is a possible state as far as the type system is concerned.)*</small>

 Proving that this machine doesn't halt is more work than the previous trivial halting proofs.
-First we prove that for any number of steps, the machine always ends up in either state A or state B:
+First we prove that for any number of steps, the machine always ends up in either state A or state B.

+We prove this by induction on n.
+The base case is easy because the initial state is always A (aka the `left` half of the or clause).
+The inductive case shows that if we are at A or B after n steps, then after n+1 steps we will be at B (`right`) or A (`left`), respectively:
 ```lean
 lemma M₃_AB_only {n} : ∃ tape,
   multistep M₃ n cfg₀ = some ⟨Λ.A, tape⟩